Andrianarimanana/Storm_Prediction_Madagascar/README.md

-# Customer conversion rate prediction
+# Storm prediction in north of Madagascar

-Welcome to the **Customer conversion rate prediction** project!
-This repository provides tools and resources for predicting customer conversion rate based on synthetic dataset in order to help marketing teams in business decision.
+Welcome to the **Storm prediction in north of Madagascar** project!
+This repository provides tools and resources for predicting thunderstorms in northern Madagascar based on Meteosat Second Generation Data on Cloud-Top Temperature in order to climate risk management.

 ## Table of Contents